zilliztech/vector-index-visualization-tool/README.md

 ## Overview

-本工作为similarity search过程提供可视化展示。
-目前支持IVFFlat、HNSW这两个索引。

-包括以下几个部分
-- Similarity search过程中的向量访问记录
-  - IVFFlat - from faiss-python api (todo link)
-  - HNSWlib - modify the source cpp (todo link)
+We provide visualizations for the process of ANNS.
+Currently, it supports IVFFlat and HNSW.

 - Backend server
-  - vector data store and mapping
+  - Vector data store and mapping
   - index build / search
   - projection utils
-- Web React - Visualization Views
+- Web for Visualizations
   - Design for IVFFlat and HNSW
   - technical: including Voronoi, d3-force-links/radius/collision, DR project methods (pca, mds, t-sne, umap)